Trustpilot

 • No more than 28 days after the end of their appointment, provide a document explaining how they fulfilled the above duties

-• If a replacement principal contractor is appointed, they must review the previous arrangements to ensure building work complies with regulations
+• If a replacement principal contractor is appointed, they must review the previous arrangements to ensure building work complies with regulations and building safety act guidance and regulations.

 Role of Principal Designers